I am delighted to welcome you to the information and registration page for MANZ Conference 2022. Our theme is: Leaving no one behind: He waka eke noa.

 Steven loves theatre, and (in a different time) travel.
 Steven and Mallika have two adult sons, and are delighted to announce their recently born grand-daughter.

 As a mum to a child with learning differences, Aleks always felt that more needed to be done to support those children, their teachers and families.
-This is one of the reasons she is now forging a new path, as an educational psychologist in training.
+She trained as an educational psychologist with VUW and is now working towards becoming a certified assessor with SPELD NZ.

 Aleks contributes her knowledge and experience to various organisations and initiatives.
-Last November, she joined the staff of Victoria University Wellington Autism Clinic where she is a part of a research project investigating the effectiveness of Early Start Denver Model therapy in addition to parent coaching for young children with autism.
-She also cooperates with Evans Bay Intermediate School as part of their wellbeing-focused student support team.
+Over the last two years she has been a part of a project at Victoria University Wellington Autism Clinic, investigating the effectiveness of Early Start Denver Model therapy in addition to parent coaching for young children with autism.

-Aleks is experienced enough to know that she doesn’t have all the answers, but she hopes that by sharing the tools that work for her, she will be able to help conference attendees carry out their own missions of helping tamariki with learning difficulties achieve their full potential.
+Aleks is excited to join the MANZ conference this year hoping that by sharing the tools that work for her, she will be able to help conference attendees carry out their own missions of helping tamariki with learning difficulties achieve their full potential.

 Pauline has been learning and teaching in the Montessori community for nearly 40 years, at both the 3 – 6 and 6 – 12 levels.
 After completing her AMI training in India, Italy and England, she was actively involved in teaching and training in New Zealand, Australia, USA, India and England.
 Pauline has taught in Montessori Early Childhood and Primary classes, and also held many music workshops.
 She has made two CD’s of children’s songs with accompanying song books.
 The international cultural and spiritual elements featured in the CD’s fit perfectly with the Montessori multicultural programme.
 Music, dance and multicultural celebrations are important daily activities in her Children’s House and in the Montessori Primary classes in the Wairarapa.
 It is this joy and connection, this vital part of our curriculum, that she wishes to share in this music workshop.